cabloy/zova/cabloy-docs/guide/modularization/module.md

 ### For Code

 4. **Namespace isolation**: the namespace isolation mechanism of the module helps to reduce the mental burden during development.
-When we name variables for resources such as component and config, etc. in the module, we don’t have to worry that this name will conflict with other modules, which can also make variable naming more concise and natural
+When we name variables for resources such as component, config and so on in the module, we don’t have to worry that this name will conflict with other modules, which can also make variable naming more concise and natural
 5. **Building bundle more easier**: In Cabloy-Front, a module is a natural bundle boundary, and automatically packaged into an independent asynchronous bundle When building

 ## Naming Convention